-All of these “ghost” slots taken together overstate our actual full-time complement by sixteen positions, so that the grand total of 105 full-time positions overall will never actually exceed 90 actual employees (excluding our Commissioners), and not including seasonal employees and interns.
+All of these “ghost” slots taken together overstate our actual full‐time complement by sixteen positions, so that the authorized grand total of 101 full‐time positions overall will never actually exceed 85 actual employees, excluding our Commissioners, seasonal employees and interns.

-Completion of the North Wastewater Plant (Headworks) project in the last quarter of CY 2016 was the last piece necessary to complete our Long-Term Control Plan (LTCP) as amended, as required under a Consent Judgment with the Commonwealth of Kentucky.
-As we completed that long process, we have now terminated that judgment and are released from those obligations.
+Completion of the North Wastewater Plant (Headworks) project in the last quarter of CY 2016 was the last piece necessary to complete our Long‐Term Control Plan (LTCP) as amended, as required under a Consent Judgment with the Commonwealth of Kentucky.
+As we completed that long process, we were able to terminate that judgment and are released from those obligations.

-Our focus continues to shift to Water System projects, including renovations at the North Water Plant, and planning for expansion/renovation at the South Water Plant.
-We have completed the first three of a series of projects to renovate our nine water storage tanks with the Frontier, College and Vine Street Tank projects.
+Our focus continues on Water System projects, including planning for expansion/renovation at the South Water Plant.
+We have completed the first three of a series of projects to renovate our nine water storage tanks with the Frontier, College and Vine Street Tank projects in recent years,

-You have received a copy of our updated Capital Improvement and Strategic Plan separately, which outlines our plans in the short and long terms for capital construction.
+In the Capital Budget section, $1,512,245 is being allocated to ongoing projects, $275,000 is being dedicated to new projects in the coming year, leaving $1,712,755 in unobligated funds for various projects in our Strategic Plan.
+You have received a copy of our updated Capital Improvement Program and Strategic Plan separately, which outlines our plans in the short and long terms for capital construction.
 This plan was first produced in 2014, and we’ll continue to revise this blueprint yearly at about this time, to better tailor our budgeted capital expenditures to the needs identified in the plan, and to provide justification for our capital spending priorities.

 A Final Note:

-The operating margin included in this budget remains thin.
-With the implementation of fixed water and wastewater charges, along with the comprehensive review of expenses, both overall and specifically in conjunction with cost saving initiatives, we have improved the operating outlook projected for the next fiscal year.
-However, based on our required debt service and capital needs, we are still projecting to diminish cash reserves by approximately $1.2 million during the fiscal year.
-The phase in of additional fixed charges, in the fiscal year 2020, will provide additional needed revenue, but ongoing prudent examination of operating costs and future capital needs will be required.
+The operating margin presented in this budget continues to improve.
+With the implementation of fixed water and wastewater charges, along with a comprehensive review of expenses, both overall and specifically in conjunction with cost saving initiatives, we have improved the operating outlook projected for the next fiscal year.
+However, based on our required debt service and needed capital expenditures, we are still projecting to diminish cash reserves by approximately $166,000 during the fiscal year.
+The final phase in of additional fixed charges at the start of this new fiscal year and projected consumption trends will provide additional needed revenue, but constant prudent examination of operating costs and future capital needs will be required.